illinifanboy/gma/clips.md

   - header: Lemon Cheese Cake Pie
     link: lemon-cheese-cake-pie
     image: assets/images/clips/lemoncheesecakepie-sm.jpg
-    review:
-    - reviewimage: assets/images/clips/lemoncheesecakepie-review.jpg
+    reviewimage: assets/images/clips/lemoncheesecakepie-review.jpg
-    - reviewtext: Not bad.
+    reviewtext: Not bad.
 Lots of lemon flavor.
 The cracker crumb pie shell is also not bad.
 The pie is not good enough to serve to company, but I would try again.
 Next time, I will just throw everything into a food processor.
 All of these micro steps are not necessary.
   - header: Lemon Meringue Pie
     link: lemon-meringue-pie
     image: assets/images/clips/lemonmeringuepie-sm.jpg